CartoDB/airship/DEVELOPERS.md

 Fix #issue
 ```

+### Workflow

+The main branch is `master`, and should reflect the last published version.
+The branch with the new changes for the next **major** or **minor** release is `develop`.

+We should follow this convention when creating branches:

+* Features: `feature/<id>-<description>` (i.e: feature/624-donut-chart)
+* Fixes: `fix/<id>-<description>`  (i.e: fix/617-size-point-distorted)
+* Hotfix: `hotfix/<id>-<description>` (i.e: hotfix/618-round-histogram-seletion)
+* Release (minor & major): `release/<version>` (i.e: release/v2.1.0)

+As a rule of thumb:

+- `Features` and `Fixes` are created from `develop` and the PR is opened against `develop`.
+- `Release` should be created from `develop` and opened against `master`.
+See the 'Release' section for more details.
+- `Hotfix` should be created from `master` and the PR opened against it as well.

+Note: as soon as hotfixes are incorporated and released, `master` should be merged into develop.
+Develop must always be in sync with master.

 ## Releasing a new version

 We use [lerna](https://lernajs.io/) wrapped with a npm script to keep all internal packages in sync.

 ### Prerelase

-Once you merge a new branch into the master branch an optional `prerelease` tag can be published to do some acceptance testing.
+To release a 'beta' version of the current status of Airship (master / develop), you can use the following command:

     npm run publish:prerelease

-### Release

-Use the following script to release a public version.

-    npm run publish

-### Workflow

-Everytime a branch is merged to master, an beta version can be released using the `npm run publish:prerelease` command.
 This command should increment the [semver](https://semver.org/) according to the [commit code](https://www.conventionalcommits.org/en/) and append a `prerelease` code.

-So for example we are in the version `2.3.12` and we merge branch with a brand new feature.
+So for example we are in the version `2.3.12` and we merge branch with a hotfix.

 ```
 tags   --- v2.3.12  ------------------------------>
 master ---   A      ---------------------   B  --->
               \                            /
-                --- new_feature_branch ----
+                --------- hotfix ----------
 ```

-The new version should be `v2.4.0` but before making it public we want to do a little QA generating a release candidate or prerelease pointing to **B**.
+The new version should be `v2.3.13` but before making it public we want to do a little QA generating a release candidate or prerelease pointing to **B**.

 ```
-tags   --- v2.3.12  --------------------- v2.4.0-rc ---->
+tags   --- v2.3.12  --------------------- v2.3.13-rc ---->
 master ---   A      ---------------------   B  ------------>
               \                            /
-                --- new_feature_branch ----
+                --------- hotfix ----------
 ```

-Once our `prerelease` version is published the [prerelease version in the CDN](https://libs.cartocdn.com/airship-components/prerelease/airship.js) will point to `v2.4.0-rc` and the [prerelease dist-tag in NPM](https://www.npmjs.com/package/@carto/airship-components) will point to `v2.4.0-rc`.
-The examples in the `smoke` folder relies on this prerelease version and they are as close as possible to a production environment so a QA can be done.
+Once our `prerelease` version is published the [prerelease version in the CDN](https://libs.cartocdn.com/airship-components/prerelease/airship.js) will point to `v2.3.13-rc` and the [prerelease dist-tag in NPM](https://www.npmjs.com/package/@carto/airship-components) will point to `v2.3.13-rc`.

+You can also do this from develop to release previews of new features.

-#### Fixing bugs on a prerelease
+#### Finding and fixing bugs on a prerelease

+There is a `smoke` folder under `packages` that has examples using the NPM and the CDN versions of Airship, they are always pointing to the latest prerelease.
+You can use those to check if anything obvious has broken during the release process.

 If you find a bug and merge a fix branch into master the new version should be `v2.4.0-rc.1`.